Giants vs. Marlins Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has four doubles, a triple, seven home runs, 31 walks and 15 RBI (32 total hits).
-He has swiped one base.
+- LaMonte Wade Jr has put up 32 hits with four doubles, a triple, seven home runs and 32 walks.
+He has driven in 15 runs with one stolen base.

 Wade Recent Games